deweb-services/deweb/readme.md

 Is the version match, now you have two options

 - Move the binary to the /usr/local/bin path with: `sudo mv build/dewebd /usr/local/bin/`
-- Compile and install the binary in the $GOPATH path: `make install`

 ## Join our Sirius Testnet